 According to ASC 715-30, settlement accounting is triggered if lump sums paid during the year exceed service costs plus interest cost in the current year expense.
-Due to lump sum pension payments of \$4 and \$6 that occurred during 2023 and 2022, respectively, additional pension income of \$1 was recognized during both 2023 and 2022.
+Due to lump sum pension payments of \$0 and \$4 that occurred during 2024 and 2023, respectively, additional pension income of \$0 and \$1 was recognized during 2024 and 2023, respectively.